 In general, the Social Security Administration (SSA) calculates SSDI benefits based on your earnings.
 Therefore, there are not many ways to increase benefits on your own.
 However, there are a few life changes that can increase your benefits.

-Death of a Spouse
+The Death of a Spouse

 If your spouse, or an ex-spouse, has passed away, you might get survivor benefits.
 You might be eligible for higher benefits based on a deceased spouse’s work.
-If an ex-spouse has died, you might get benefits even if you’re already receiving benefits from another spouse.
+If an ex-spouse has died, you might get survivor benefits even if you’re already receiving benefits from another spouse.

-Reaching Retirement Age
+You Reach Retirement Age

-Death of an Adult Child
+The Death of an Adult Child

-If an adult child has died, you might be eligible for parent’s benefits, which can increase the benefits you receive through SSDI under certain circumstances.
+If an adult child has died, you might be eligible for parents’ benefits, which can increase the benefits you receive through SSDI under certain circumstances.
 For example, you could qualify if your child had enough work credits to be eligible for SSDI and provided at least half of your income support.

 If you have worked, you could be eligible for higher disability or retirement benefits based on your work.
-This can vary from person to person, so for more in-depth information on how your work could qualify for additional benefits, speak to one of our Social Security Disability lawyers.
+This eligibility can vary from person to person, so for more in-depth information on how your work could qualify for additional benefits, speak to one of our Social Security Disability lawyers.

-Benefits from a Former Marriage
+A Former Marriage

 You could be eligible for benefits based on an ex-spouse’s work if you are at least 62 years old, currently unmarried, and your former marriage lasted for at least 10 years.
-Based on the legal precedent of your former marriage, there’s no guarantee that you can get benefits, but there are some instances where it can help increase the benefits you currently have.

 Past Military Service